 *Important note: Sugar alcohols are NOT safe for animals.

 One last and probably the best natural sweetener to use is Stevia.
 This plant-based sweetener is available at your health food store or online.
 This is a very good sweetener but it does have a bit of an aftertaste that some don’t like.
 It will depend on the brand you buy just how much or little of an aftertaste there is.
-The more pure the processing of the plant (using just the leaves and not stems for instance) the better it will taste.
+The purer the processing of the plant (using just the leaves and not stems for instance) the better it will taste.
 I use SweetLeaf Stevia because to me it has no bitter aftertaste.

 The food industries are starting to patent various forms of Stevia which are reduced to just the sweetest compound chemicals of the Stevia plant.
 Truvia is one you might see; another is PureVia.
 Although these manufactured sweeteners start with the Stevia plant, they add additional ingredients and processes so they can patent their products.
 I recommend you avoid these and stick with the natural forms of Stevia.